ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 Activating HSTS does offer some risks:
 * If you include the `includesubdomains` directive, you tell the browser that *all* subdomains need to be retrieved over HTTPS.
   If your internal applications are on a subdomain (e.g. internal.example.com), you'll block access to those that haven't enabled TLS yet.
-* Adding the `preload` directive is even more dangerous: because this tells browser makes to hardcode your HSTS settings.
+* Adding the `preload` directive is even more dangerous because this tells browser makers to hardcode your HSTS settings.
-  If you've made a mistake in the setup, it can take a long time be removed from the list.
+  If you've made a mistake in the setup, it can take a long time to be removed from the list.
   Since this list is *in* the browser, you'll affect both your existing and your new users.
 These risks can be mitigated through extensive testing and conservative settings.
-Start with a short max-age and slowly increase its length, don't include subdomains if you're not 100% sure that *all* subdomains need to be included and perhaps most importantly, **don't** activate preload unless you're 100% sure that everything works as intended.
+Start with a short `max-age` and slowly increase its length, don't include subdomains if you're not 100% sure that *all* subdomains need to be included and perhaps most importantly, **don't** activate preload unless you're 100% sure that everything works as intended.

 ### Should I activate HSTS?